The Financial Toxicity of Cancer Treatment

 What is financial toxicity?

-Financial toxicity is the emotional, mental and physically debilitating — and often life-threatening — financial side effects induced by cancer treatment.
+Financial toxicity is the emotional, mental and physically debilitating — and often life-threatening — financial side effects and burdens induced by cancer treatment.

 Financial toxicity can lead to: